druce/druce.github.io/_posts/2014-01-19-optimal-certainty-equivalent-retirement-plans-part-2.md

         </p>

         <p>
-          Let&#8217;s look at what that expected spending profile would have looked like.
+          Let’s look at what that expected spending profile would have looked like.
         </p>

         <p>